 - Propel: Propel is behind “Fresh EBT”, a mobile app that provides a way for SNAP food stamp recipients to check their balance and transaction history.
 We are working together to understand how we can help SNAP recipients smooth out their consumption throughout the month

 - Retiremap: Retiremap provides software for advisors to better serve their clients.
-We collaborated with Retiremap to launch a digital coaching platform that helps advisors scale 1:1 financial coaching and use goals to drive short and long term savings and expense reduction.
+We collaborated with Retiremap to launch a digital coaching platform that helps advisors scale one-on-one financial coaching and use goals to drive short- and long- term savings and expense reduction.
 The app will launch in 2016 to a selected group of financial advisors.

 2016 Financial Organization Partners